technmsg/blog/v2/content/2017/01/04/baofeng_bf888.md

 The clips and supporting springs are strong.
 When installing the clip, do so without the battery inserted so you don't have to fight the spring.
 By comparison, I managed to break a belt clip on a friend's Motorola Talkabout after a few days light usage.

+**Update 3/2018**

+After *years* of use/abuse and numerous drops at the hands of dozens of teenagers, most of the damage consists of cosmetic scuffs, scrapes, and bent antennas.

+The only structural damage I've seen on any of the radios has been a small chip on the [side of the case](https://www.flickr.com/photos/techmsg/27286954188/); eventually another drop resulted in a [broken chunk](https://www.flickr.com/photos/techmsg/39350674720/) near the battery compartment, at which point the battery latch doesn't want to stay engaged (since the piece that would hold the latch in place is gone).
+A piece of gaff tape across the bottom keeps the battery engaged and otherwise the radio is still perfectly functional.

+Given enough drops, the [battery tabs can snap off](https://www.flickr.com/photos/techmsg/27285307638/).
+So long as there's still [one intact battery tab](https://www.flickr.com/photos/techmsg/41115352982/), the battery will stay in.

+Everything is prone to break over time.
+Given the low cost of the Baofeng BF-888S, the build quality is still more than generous.

 ## The Bad News

 In an attempt to be a model citizen, I did a bit of reading on the [Personal Radio Services](https://www.fcc.gov/consumers/guides/personal-radio-services-prs-keeping-touch) before programming the radios, but I found the FCC regulations difficult to navigate.